KristinaCastro/surfs_up/README.md

   - Key Observations:
       - The average tempertures in the month of June are close to the average temperartures in December proving a warm environment all year round.
       - The max temperatures in both June and December are also close with an average max temperature of 85° in June and 83° in December
-      - With similar max temperatures and min temperatures of 64° in June & only 56° in December, our weather analysis supports that Hawaii temperatures are ideal for surfing and ice cream throughout the year.
+      - With similar max temperatures and min temperatures of 64° in June & only 56° in December, although it is cooler in December its still warm for surfing.

+### Conclusion
+Our weather analysis supports that Hawaii temperatures are ideal for surfing and ice cream throughout the year.